Webhooks

 - JSON-encoded (3.24.6+): the configmap value is a JSON object with

 urland optionaltimeoutfields.
-Operators that need a per-receiver override of the 30-second default — a fast-fail Slack receiver at 5s, or a slow on-prem audit log at 60s — supply the JSON form.
+Operators that need a per-receiver override of the 30-second default, for example a fast-fail Slack receiver at 5s or a slow on-prem audit log at 60s, supply the JSON form.
 Both forms can coexist within the same configmap.

 # Example: webhooks ConfigMap, Data field (name-keyed map)